privacy-scaling-explorations/zk-kit.rust/README.md

 make check
 ```

-or automatically format the code:
+or automatically format the code (performed automatically in a `pre-commit` hook):

 ```commandline
 make fmt